MevaeR/MevaeR.github.io/README.md

 ### Reinforcement Learning

 **Reinforcement learning (RL)** is a machine learning area to find the optimal way to achieve a goal.
 **RL** is different from supervised and unsupervised machine learning because there is no "supervisor" to tell the system the right action to take.
-In order to perform its tasks, **RL** interacts with its environment through trial and error.
+In order to perform its tasks, **the RL agent** interacts with its environment, through trial and error, that can be formalized as a **Markov Decision Process (MDP)**. **MDP** is caracterized mostly by the possible postions of the agent termed state (**s**), the possible action (**a**) and the rewards (**r**) associated with each transition.
 It is a sequential decision making process.
 One step after an other, the **agent** gets to make decision, picks action, see how much rewards it gets and optimizes those rewards to obtain the best possible outcome.

-There is many exemple of **RL** that range from managing an investment portfolio to playing video/board games better than humans such as Atari games. :video_game: :space_invader: :trophy:

-As said previously, **RL** is about creating an agent that interact with its environment, gets feedback signals (observations and rewards) and makes decision to find the potimal way to achieve a Goal.
+The objective of the **agent** is to maximize the sum of rewards in long-term by taking the best action in each state.

-In our case, we want Pacman, throught our **RL agent**, to eat all the dots and avoid to be caught by the ghosts.
-The decision making of Pacman can be visualized as a **Markov Decision Process (MDP)**.
+In our case, we want our Pacman agent to eat all the dots and avoid to be caught by the ghosts.
 <p align="center">
   <img src="https://cdn-images-1.medium.com/max/1600/1*Z2yMvuQ1-t5Ol1ac_W4dOQ.png" alt="Principe"/>
  </p>

 From [Medium](https://medium.com/@m.alzantot/deep-reinforcement-learning-demystified-episode-0-2198c05a6124/)

-#### Markov Decision Process

-**MDP** encompass a liste of parameters:
-1. the possible position of Pacman in the gridworld, termed **states** and its value **_s_**
-2. the possible **action _a_** and its value **_Q_**, _North_, _South_, _East_ and _West_
-3. the probabilities that link starting to other position depending of the action taken, named **transition states probabilities _P_**
-4. the **rewards _r_**  associated with each transition
-5. the **gamma factor**, which is a discount factor to promote immediate or long-term rewards

-The objective of the **agent** is to maximize the sum of rewards in long-term by taking the best action in each state.

 ### Q-Learning